dymaczew/fs20icam/LabGuides/Exercise6/README.md

 ![](images/2020-01-16-14-50-29.png)

-Within the list, click on the mcmdsemo link.
+Within the list, click on the link with the name of your cluster.
 You will see a page showing information about the Kubernetes Cluster.

 ![](images/2020-01-16-14-53-50.png)